China lifts ban on US poultry | DW | 14.11.2019

 From avian flu to swine fever

-The Chinese government banned all US poultry in 2015, following an outbreak of avian flu in the US in December 2014.
+The Chinese government banned all US poultry following an outbreak of avian flu in the US in December 2014.

 The ban remained in place ever since, despite the US being cleared from the outbreak in 2017.